 Read on and you’ll soon be on your way to earning money as an interior designer.

-Choosing an interior design pricing strategy
+Choosing a design pricing strategy

 Whether you decide to select a different pricing strategy/model for each project, depending on the work and hours it will take, or if you want to make it simple and stick to the same for every project there are lots of options to choose from.